-High-resolution numerical modeling, remote sensing and in situ data have revealed significant 10 role of sub-mesoscale features in shaping the distribution pattern of tracers in the ocean upper 11 layer.
-However, in situ measurements are difficult to conduct with the required resolution and 12 coverage in time and space to resolve the sub-mesoscale, especially in such relatively shallow 13 basins as the Gulf of Finland where the typical baroclinic Rossby radius is 2-5 km.
-To map 14 the multi-scale spatiotemporal variability in the gulf, we initiated continuous measurements 15 with autonomous devices, including a moored profiler and Ferrybox system, which were 16 complemented by dedicated research vessel based surveys.
-The analysis of collected high-17 resolution data in summers 2009-2012 revealed pronounced variability at the sub-mesoscale 18 19 in the presence of mesoscale upwelling/downwelling, fronts, and eddies.
-The horizontal wavenumber spectra of temperature variance in the surface layer had slopes close to -2 20 21 between the lateral scales from 10 to 0.5 km.
-Similar tendency towards the -2 slopes of horizontal wavenumber spectra of temperature variance was found in the seasonal 22 23 thermocline between the lateral scales from 10 to 1 km.
-It suggests that the ageostrophic submesoscale processes could contribute considerably to the energy cascade in such stratified sea 24 25 basin.
-We showed that the intrusions of waters with different salinity, which indicate the occurrence of layered flow structure, could appear in the process of upwelling/downwelling 26 development and relaxation in response to variable wind forcing.
-We suggest that the sub-27 mesoscale processes play a major role in feeding surface blooms in the conditions of coupled 28 29 coastal upwelling and downwelling events in the Gulf of Finland.
-30
+Abstract.
+High-resolution numerical modelling, remote sensing and in situ data have revealed significant role of submesoscale features in shaping the distribution pattern of tracers in the ocean upper layer.
+However, in situ measurements are difficult to conduct with the required resolution and coverage in time and space to resolve the sub-mesoscale, especially in such relatively shallow basins as the Gulf of Finland where the typical baroclinic Rossby radius is 2-5 km.
+In order to map the

+- 10 multi-scale spatiotemporal variability in the gulf, we initiated continuous measurements with autonomous devices, including a moored profiler and ferrybox system, which were complemented by dedicated research vessel based surveys.
+The analysis of collected high-resolution data in summers 2009-2012 revealed pronounced variability at the sub-mesoscale in the presence of mesoscale upwelling/downwelling, fronts and eddies.
+The horizontal wavenumber spectra of temperature variance in the surface layer had slopes close to -2 between the lateral scales from 10 to 0.5 km.
+Similar tendency towards the -2 slopes of - 15 horizontal wavenumber spectra of temperature variance was found in the seasonal thermocline between the lateral scales from 10 to 1 km.
+It suggests that the ageostrophic sub-mesoscale processes could contribute considerably to the energy cascade in such stratified sea basin.
+We showed that the intrusions of waters with different salinity, which indicate the occurrence of layered flow structure, could appear in the process of upwelling/downwelling development and relaxation in response to variable wind forcing.
+We suggest that the sub-mesoscale processes play a major role in feeding surface blooms in the - 20 conditions of coupled coastal upwelling and downwelling events in the Gulf of Finland.